Definition of String in C

 • Syntax : n = strcmp(str1, str2);

-where ‘str1’ and ‘str2’ are two strings to be compared and ‘n’ is returned value of differed characters in integer form.
+where ‘str1’ and ‘str2’ are two strings to be compared and ‘n’ is the returned value of different characters in integer form.

 • Stricmp() function :